MerlijnWajer/pyroTorrent/sphinx/index.rst

     -   Add events / schedulers.
     -   Encryption policy management.
+    -   Manage lots of rtorrent settings.
+    -   Move torrents to views
+    -   Add statistics. (graphs)
+    -   Multiple rtorrent sources.
+(Will require a large rewrite)
+    -   Support for user management, each with their own views. (db and flat file)
+    -   And a lot more...

+Far fetched:

     -   Support for transmission

-    -   Add lots of statistics. (database, graphs?)
-    -   Multiple RTorrent interfaces.
-(Will require a large rewrite)
+Additionally, pyroTorrent tries to document most of the rTorrent XMLRPC methods it uses.
+Its documentation of the rTorrent XMLRPC methods is probably far more complete than rTorrent's own documentation.
+We hope to send our documentation to the rTorrent project at some point and make the world a less chaotic place.

 Download / Source code
 ----------------------